GeekNabil/K-R/README.md

-# K&R
+# Brian Kernighian and Dennis Ritchie Book also known as K&R
-My solution for The C Programming Language book
+My solutions for The C Programming Language book